Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 For instance, the V8 Absolute comes with both the Fluffy and Direct Drive attachments.
 Likewise, the Dyson V10 and V11 Absolute versions.

-Cleaning comparison
+Cleaning Comparison

 First, here are the Dyson cleaning comparison results.